Thunderwhere/CIS427-Crypto-Project/README.md

 ### Hopefully this was enough help to figure it out.
 If not,
 ### contact me on discord and I might be there (or not, idk).
-### Hopefully the discord webhook will also give updates when git repo is updated
+### Hopefully the discord webhook will also give updates when git repo is updated.
+Still messing around with it...